mfinkle/llm-agents/README.md

 Key features of the Tool Agent:

-- **Chain of Thought Reasoning**: The agent implements a Chain of Thought approach that allows the LLM to "think aloud" before taking actions.
+- **Planning & Reasoning**: The agent implements a Reason & Act (ReAct) approach that allows the LLM to "think aloud" before taking actions.
 This improves decision-making and provides transparency into the agent's reasoning process.

 - **Validation**: The agent includes a validation system that handles JSON parsing errors and structure validation with multiple retry attempts, making it more resilient to prompt failures.